nchow18/week-1-challenge/README.md

 ## Horiseon Web Project

-### This project contains the design and use of search engine optimization, online reputation management and social media marketing
+### This project contains the design and use of
+* search engine optimization
+* online reputation management
+* social media marketing

 ## Motivation